 Overview

-There are only so many real estate (property) questions any buyer has (at a given moment) that keeps them engaged with you.
+There are only so many real estate (property) questions any buyer has (at a given moment) that keep them engaged with you.

-Being able to speak intelligently about monetary policy and interest rates; will present you as a more well-rounded real estate professional and will keep you and the buyer more fully engaged.
+Speaking intelligently about monetary policy and interest rates will make you a more well-rounded real estate professional and keep you and the buyer more fully engaged.

-Also, if you can talk monetary policy and rates with current homeowners (refinances), you will gain a window into their mind for future real estate transactions and their referrals.
+Also, if you can discuss monetary policy and rates with current homeowners (refinances), you will gain a window into their thoughts about future real estate transactions and their referrals.

-When an agent makes a referral, and the MLO becomes mired down with delays and mistakes (lenders fault, borrowers fault, or no one’s fault), it can hurt the agent and buyer’s current and future relationship!
+When an agent makes a referral and the MLO becomes mired with delays and mistakes (the lender’s fault, the borrower’s fault, or no one’s fault), it can hurt the agent and buyer’s current and future relationship!

-On the other hand, when a buyer chooses a lender without an agent input, its akin to playing commission roulette with your bank account.
+On the other hand, when a buyer chooses a lender without an agent’s input, it’s akin to playing commission roulette with one’s bank account.

 At the heart of the matter, there was NO Agent –NO MLO relationship before (and during) the transaction.

-In other words, (for whatever reasons) your transaction was just a “1 Off” to the MLO.
-Hence the lack of service and chaotic indifference on the MLOs part.
+In other words, (for whatever reasons), your transaction was just a “1 Off” to the MLO.
+Hence the MLO’s lack of service and chaotic indifference.

-So, don’t play commission roulette, and when the buyer chooses their lender – be on top of their lender like a “commission pit bull.”
+So, don’t play commission roulette, and when the buyer chooses their lender, be on top of it like a “commission pit bull.”

 Insist they process the buyer’s application and get a “D.U.” loan approval!